 Popo took the girls to church every Sunday; Mamo had to work every day and couldn't take even one day off.
 You'll see this below if you read her diary entries.
 It was work, work, work! the conveyance was a horse and buggy, or horse and sleigh in the winter.
 Their first car was a model A Touring car, but not very practical.
 On their first trip out of town it got stuck in the mud.
 All roads were dirt roads, basically paths for the horses, but horses could operate in any weather.
 “You never drove a car during the winter.
 You just put it up on blocks.”

-The narrator is Sarah Logan, my mother's mother's mother.
+The author is Sarah Logan, my mother's mother's mother.
 Naoma and Alberta are her daughters, Naoma being my grandmother, who married Pappy.
+I don't know why they called her Naoma instead of Mary.
 Ed is Sarah's husband.
 Hairy is Ed's twin brother.
 Daddy is Sarah's Dad, John Logan.
-Sarah often refers to Mary, but that's not her daughter (who is also named Mary); perhaps it is a friend.
+Sarah often refers to Mary, but that's not her daughter Mary; perhaps it is a friend.
 Johnny is mentioned often, not sure who that is.
 We may never know who some of these people are.

 You might get bored with the weather, and church, and cooking, and cleaning, but you should really read it all to understand how they lived.
 Only 100 years back, but it's another world.